syncfusion-content/winui-docs/winui/SegmentedControl/Selection.md

 <kbd>Tab</kbd>
 </td>
 <td>
 The focus border appears on the selected item when users press the <kbd>Tab</kbd> key.
-The focus border appears on the first item if there is no selected item.
+The focus border appears on the first item, if there is no selected item.
 It will leave the control after pressing the <kbd>Tab</kbd> key with focus.
 </td>
 </tr>
 <tr>